 Finally, the financial markets generally have short feedback cycles.
 Therefore, you can quickly validate your predictions on new data.

 Some examples of beginner-friendly machine learning projects you could try include…

 - Quantitative value investing… Predict 6-month price movements based fundamental indicators from companies’ quarterly reports.

 - Forecasting… Build time series models, or even recurrent neural networks, on the delta between implied and actual volatility.

 - Statistical arbitrage… Find similar stocks based on their price movements and other factors and look for periods when their prices diverge.

 Obvious disclaimer: Building trading models to practice machine learning is simple.
 Making them profitable is extremely difficult.
 Nothing here is financial advice, and we do not recommend trading real money.

 - Python: sklearn for Investing – YouTube video series on applying machine learning to investing.

-- Quandl – Data market that provides free (and premium) financial and economic data.
-For example, you can bulk download end-of-day stock prices for over 3000 US companies or economic data from the Federal Reserve.
+- Nasdaq Data Link – Data market that provides free (and premium) financial and economic data.
+For example, you can download Zillow real estate prices or Federal Reserve economic data for free.

-- Quantopian – Quantitative finance community that offers a free platform for developing trading algorithm.
-Includes datasets.
+- QuantConnect – Quantitative finance community that offers a low-cost platform for developing trading algorithm.
+Includes data streams.